 It is also because being gay is fetishized or mocked in much of Japanese media (anime especially), and to see it being explored seriously is a turning point, to say the least.

-So here is the story of Kabi, a woman who decided against attending university, and spent her early twenties in a haze of depression, drifting through jobs at stores and bakeries and, when she finds the energy to do so, she writes manga.
+My Lesbian Experience with Loneliness is the story of Kabi, a woman who decided against attending university, and spent her early twenties in a haze of depression, drifting through jobs at stores and bakeries and, when she finds the energy to do so, she writes manga.

 She neither avoids nor seeks out friends, companionship, or sex.
 She simply exists.

 She begins with one eating disorder, and moves onto another.
 She loses her job, and finds another.
 She lives with her parents, and often fails to find the will to leave her bedroom.